ThemeHackers/Argus/README.md

 ## Development Version By HackerTheme
-## 🛠  Update Algorithm and Fixed a bug From HackerTheme
+## 🛠  Update Algorithm and Fixed a bug From ThemeHackers
 > Lists modules
   - argus.py
   - tls_security_config.py